Colombia Upcoming public holidays

 Public Holidays in Colombia 2024

-In 2024, there will be 17 public holidays celebrated during the week (Monday-Friday).
-In total, 13 public holidays will be held on a Monday.
+This year has 16 public holidays celebrated during the week (Monday-Friday).
+In total, 11 public holidays will be held on a Monday.
 The public holidays on the Colombian Declaration of Independence y the Immaculate Conception , which fall on a weekend, complete the 18 public holidays of the year.

 Date Day Public Holiday